AI-Generated

 WebDesign

-Anexo A is a brazilian company focused on industrial automotive metallic parts and their key product are towing coupling for Stellantis brands like: Jeep, Chrysler, Fiat, Peugeot, Citröen, Maseratti and many more.
+Anexo A is a brazilian company focused on industrial automotive metallic parts and their key product are towing coupling for Stellantis, owner of such brands like Jeep, Chrysler, Fiat, Peugeot, Citröen, Maseratti and many more.

-The pain was their overall web presence and product catalog.
-Our project started as a multi checkpoint strategy, starting with their key product.
-After discussing the options, I advocated for an online catalog such as a webpage where it’s easier to update, access control and we can use of multimedia elements.
+The company’s pain was their overall poor web presence and product catalog.
+Our project is based on a multi-checkpoint strategy, starting with their key product: tow coupling.
+After discussing the options I presented and what the company needed as priority, I advocated for an online catalog such as a webpage where it would be easier to update content, pictures and technical data, better to control access, and we can make use of multimedia elements.
 After getting the OK for this asset to be created, I decided to use AI-generated content to squeeze the maximum of our allowed budget and deliver a cinematic hero splash screen.

-I had access to all the product CAD files and then I rendered everything using Luxion’s Keyshot, so we had the most beautiful shot of each product in a plain neutral background to be used alongside the webpage.
+For the product catalog images, I had access to all the product CAD files and then I rendered everything using Luxion’s Keyshot, so we had acurate and beautiful shot of each product, perfectly aligned to camera angles favouring its intricate structure, over a plain neutral background to be used alongside the webpage.

 All the products were treated in a 3D environment in order to be textured with the right materials parameters and scale.